learn-co-curriculum/reading-ios-looping-and-conditionals/README.md

 For a complete list of all the operators in Objective-C, take a look at [Tutorial Point's](http://www.tutorialspoint.com/objective_c/objective_c_operators.htm) page on Objective-C operators.

-<a href='https://learn.co/lessons/reading-ios-looping-and-conditionals' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/reading-ios-looping-and-conditionals' title='Conditionals'>Conditionals</a> on Learn.co and start learning to code for free.</p>